-Short and sweet: Google rewards websites that are user-friendly and deliver quality, relevant content on all pages with higher search rankings.
-A poor page experience will have a negative impact on your Google page rankings and ultimately result in a decline of traffic to your website.
+Short and sweet: Google rewards user-friendly websites that deliver quality, relevant content on all pages with higher search rankings.
+A poor page experience will have a negative impact on your Google page rankings and ultimately result in a decline in traffic to your website.
 Google looks at five critical ranking signals to determine the quality of a website’s overall page experience:

 - Core Web Vitals: Pages should provide a quality user experience with efficient page loading time, high interactivity, and visual stability (no unexpected shifts or movement of page content).

-- Mobile-friendliness: Pages are optimized for browsing on a mobile device – users can navigate the site with ease and quickly find what they are looking for.
+- Mobile-friendliness: Pages are optimized for browsing on a mobile device – users can easily navigate the site and quickly find what they are looking for.

 - HTTPS-security: Pages are secure and served over HTTPS (an encrypted network protocol and an alternative to HTTP).